 Blogging is fun.
 It has to be filled with those mistakes when one starts blogging.
 Here are the 5 of the most common mistakes I see new bloggers make.
 I also made the same mistakes when I started.
 Just knowing them can mean one can avoid them in the future.

 This is one of the biggest mistakes of blogger when they start blogging.

-If you and your brother are the only visitor and reader of your blog, and you don’t intend to get banned in Adsense by clicking on your ads, you won’t make anything even if you check your Adsense account daily.
+If you and your family members are the only readers of your blog, and you don’t intend to get banned in Adsense by clicking on your ads, you won’t make anything even if you check your Adsense account daily.

 2. Copy Paste Content

 On top of that, Google is smart enough to find out what is fresh content and what isn’t.
-So it kills one of the better sources of traffic for a blog which is Search Engines.
+Eventually, it kills one of the better sources of traffic for a blog which is Search Engines.

 3. Blogger.com Blogs

 Yes, it is also a mistake most of the new bloggers make.